Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Bring-your-own-Managed-Identity.md

 ## Overview

-The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, available with release [2024-06-05](../../Overview/Whats-New#2024-06-05), allows both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during or after the deployment of AMBA-ALZ.
-It also allows Brownfield customers, who deployed the ALZ pattern when this feature wasn't available, to use any existing one by configuring a couple of parameters.
-Thanks to this new feature, it's now possible to query Azure Resource Graph (ARG) using the Kusto Query Language.
-Log-based search alerts can now be enhanced to include ARG queries looking at resource tags.
+The ***Bring Your Own User Assigned Managed Identity*** (BYO UAMI) feature, introduced in the [2024-06-05 release](../../Overview/Whats-New#2024-06-05), enables both Greenfield and Brownfield customers to create a new User Assigned Managed Identity (UAMI) during or after the deployment of AMBA-ALZ.
+Additionally, Brownfield customers who deployed the ALZ pattern before this feature was available can now configure existing UAMIs by setting a few parameters.
+This feature allows querying Azure Resource Graph (ARG) using Kusto Query Language and enhances log-based search alerts to include ARG queries for resource tags.

 ## How this feature works

-The BYO UAMI feature works by creating a new UAMI in the management subscription and assigns the ***Monitoring reader*** role on the parent pseudo root Management Group.
-With this new feature, it's now possible to query Azure Resource Graph (ARG) using the Kusto Query Language and to enhance Log-based search alerts that can now query ARG to look at resource tags or properties.
-It's enough to enter the necessary parameter values before running the ALZ pattern deployment.
+The BYO UAMI feature creates a new UAMI in the management subscription and assigns the ***Monitoring Reader*** role to the parent pseudo root Management Group.
+This enables querying Azure Resource Graph (ARG) using Kusto Query Language and enhances log-based search alerts to query ARG for resource tags or properties.
+To use this feature, enter the necessary parameter values before deploying the ALZ pattern.

-Should Brownfield customers decide to use their own UAMI after the initial deployment, it will be sufficient to enter the parameter values for _bringYourOwnUserAssignedManagedIdentity_ and _bringYourOwnUserAssignedManagedIdentityResourceId_, leaving the _userAssignedManagedIdentityName_ parameter at its default and the parameter _managementSubscriptionId_ with no values:
+For Brownfield customers wanting to use their own UAMI after initial deployment, set the parameters _bringYourOwnUserAssignedManagedIdentity_ and _bringYourOwnUserAssignedManagedIdentityResourceId_, leaving _userAssignedManagedIdentityName_ at its default and _managementSubscriptionId_ with no values:

-Once parameters are set according to your needs, redeploy the AMBA-ALZ pattern and wait for the remediation to happen.
-You can also start the Policy remediation manually as documented at [Remediate Policies](../deploy/Remediate-Policies).
+After setting the parameters, redeploy the AMBA-ALZ pattern and wait for remediation.
+Manual Policy remediation can also be initiated as documented in [Remediate Policies](../deploy/Remediate-Policies).

 ### Conditional deployment behavior

-The deployment template has conditions that controls what is being deployed according to the following two scenarios:
+The deployment template includes conditions that control deployment based on two scenarios:

-A. ***Customers want to use existing UAMI.*** In this scenario the deployment will:
+A. ***Using an existing UAMI.*** In this scenario, the deployment will:

 {{< hint type=Important >}}
-Before executing the deployment, ensure that the existing UAMI is assigned the ***Monitoring Reader*** role at the pseudo root Management Group.
+Before deployment, ensure the existing UAMI is assigned the ***Monitoring Reader*** role at the pseudo root Management Group.

-It is probable that the UAMI you provide is located within the Management subscription beneath the Platform management group, whereas the Policy Assignment resides at the LandingZones management group.
-In this case, for the deployIfNotExists policies to have permission to assign the UAMI to the scheduled query rule, the ***Managed Identity Operator*** role must be granted to the system Managed Identity of the Initiative Assignment (```Deploy-AMBA-VM``` for the Virtual machine initiative, ```Deploy-AMBA-HybridVM``` for the Arc-enabled Servers initiative) at the UAMI scope.
+If the UAMI is within the Management subscription under the Platform management group, and the Policy Assignment is at the LandingZones management group, grant the ***Managed Identity Operator*** role to the system Managed Identity of the Initiative Assignment (```Deploy-AMBA-VM``` for Virtual machine initiative, ```Deploy-AMBA-HybridVM``` for Arc-enabled Servers initiative) at the UAMI scope.
 {{< /hint >}}

 - Not deploy any UAMI
 - Not assign the _Monitoring Reader_ role
-- Set the provided existing UAMI as the identity to be used in the necessary alerts
+- Use the provided existing UAMI for necessary alerts

-Here's a sample extract of the parameter file with the relevant parameter configuration for this scenario:
+Sample parameter file configuration for this scenario:

   ![Customer defined UAMI](../../media/alz-UAMI-Param-Example-1.png)

-B. ***Customers does not have an existing UAMI and want AMBA-ALZ to create a new one.*** In this scenario the deployment will:
+B. ***Creating a new UAMI.*** In this scenario, the deployment will:

 {{< hint type=Info >}}
-When a new UAMI is created by the deployment template, the ***Monitoring Reader*** role is <ins>*is automatically assigned at the pseudo root Management Group level during the deployment*</ins>.
+When a new UAMI is created by the deployment template, the ***Monitoring Reader*** role is <ins>*automatically assigned at the pseudo root Management Group level during deployment*</ins>.
 {{< /hint >}}

 - Deploy any UAMI
 - Assign the *Monitoring Reader* role
-- Set the provided existing UAMI as the identity to be used in the necessary alerts
+- Set the provided UAMI as the identity to be used in the necessary alerts

-Here's a sample extract of the parameter file with the relevant parameter configuration for this scenario:
+Sample parameter file configuration for this scenario:

   ![New UAMI deployed by the template](../../media/alz-UAMI-Param-Example-2.png)

-### Where is it used
+### Usage

-This new feature is used in Log-search based alerts.
-At the moment of this release, there's one alert using it.
-The alert is part of the new ***Deploy Azure Monitor Vaseline Alerts for Hybrid VMs*** policySet added to monitor hybrid virtual machine.
+This feature is currently used in log-search based alerts.
+As of this release, one alert uses it, part of the ***Deploy Azure Monitor Baseline Alerts for Hybrid VMs*** policySet for monitoring hybrid virtual machines.

 ![Deploy Azure Monitor Baseline Alerts for Hybrid VMs](../../media/deploy-HybridVM-Alerts.png)

 {{< hint type=Info >}}
-We're planning to use this feature more in the future and to include it as part of other alerts.
+Future plans include expanding this feature to other alerts.
 {{< /hint >}}

 ### Switching between BYO UAMI and new UAMI

-The [conditional deployment behavior](../Bring-your-own-Managed-Identity#conditional-deployment-behavior) discussed earlier, allows brownfield customers to switch from a new created UAMI to an existing one and viceversa.
+The [conditional deployment behavior](../Bring-your-own-Managed-Identity#conditional-deployment-behavior) allows Brownfield customers to switch between a newly created UAMI and an existing one.
+To switch:
-Should customers decide to switch, it will be enough to:

-- Change the values in the parameter file to match one of the two scenarios previously discussed
+- Update the parameter file values to match one of the discussed scenarios
 - Redeploy the AMBA-ALZ pattern
-- Run the remediation as documented at [Remediate Policies](../deploy/Remediate-Policies)
+- Run remediation as documented in [Remediate Policies](../deploy/Remediate-Policies)

-The code will reconfigure the necessary alerts to use either the customer's provided UAMI or the new one created during the deployment.
+The code will reconfigure alerts to use either the provided UAMI or the newly created one.

 [Back to top of page](.)